-On this President's Day let's take a look at some of the little known spiritual dalliances of our former first ladies.
-Jane Pierce, wife of Franklin Pierce, was obsessed with death and illness from a very young age.
+With all the talk of the Melania monster, let's take a look at some of the little known spiritual dalliances of our former first ladies.
+It should be noted that while I find Mrs. Trump to be monstrous, I find these women fascinating.
+Take Jane Pierce, wife of Franklin Pierce, who was obsessed with death and illness from a very young age.
 She often wrote metaphysical letters to her family members discussing mortality and the afterlife.
 When she suffered the tragic loss of their son Bennie prior to her husband's inauguration in March 1853, however, she made it her mission in life to reconnect with him.

 The family had been traveling by train in Massachusetts when the train derailed and their car was overturned.
 The 11 year old boy's skull was crushed, a sight Jane could never recover from fully.
 Consumed with grief and guilt, Jane sought out the help of the Fox sisters, three sisters from New York who played an important role in the development of spiritualism.
 In fact, it can be said that they pioneered spirit communication.
 Leah, Margaret, and Kate Fox had made a career out of speaking with the dead from a very young age through the spirits knocking or rapping on furniture and walls in response to questions.
 It's said they discovered the murdered corpse of a traveling salesman under their home by asking the spirit to spell out its location.
 The skeleton found under their house, however, was a construction of several different corpses and included the bones of a chicken as well.